bphenriques/dotfiles/README.md

 > I hope that this helps you!
 For more help on Nix(OS) seek out [the NixOS discourse](https://discourse.nixos.org).
 > If you are new to dotfiles in general, use a bare git solution to start with and built it from there.
 Make the tools work for you rather than the other way around.

+What you will find here:
+- Using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to automate the installation.
+- Two types of secret management:
+  - [sops-nix](https://github.com/Mic92/sops-nix) for critical secrets that I do not want in the nix store.
+  - Combination of `age` and `git-filter` for non-critical sensitive information required in Nix evaluation time that I do not mind being in plain-text in the nix store.

+The public keys are under `.sops.yaml` and the private keys under `"$XDG_CONFIG_HOME/sops/age/keys.txt"`.

 # NixOS

 Using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to automate the installation.
 Requires two machines: